francescoalemanno/KissABC.jl/README.md

 1. `ABC` this is a standard rejection algorithm, you can find examples in `test/runtests.jl`
 1. `ABCSMCPR` this is the sequential monte carlo algorithm by Drovandi et al. 2011, you can find an examples in `test/runtests.jl`
+1. `ABCDE` this is the sequential monte carlo algorithm based on differential evolution by Turner 2012, you can find an examples in `test/runtests.jl` (this algorithm tends to be the most efficient)